ccesarrod/fuzzy-spoon/README.md

 # fuzzy-spoon

 This is a MVC app that uses angularjs in the front end.
-Not fully developed

-Now Testing from local
+Intended to learn and experiment key concepts